learnapollo/learnapollo/content/tutorial-react/react-02.md

 ## Recap

-Nice, you executed your first GraphQL query with the Apollo Client and used it to display your trainer name.
+Nice, you executed your first GraphQL query with Apollo Client and used it to display your trainer name.
 In this exercise we learned a lot!
 Let's recap that:

 * The shape of valid queries depend on the **schema from the GraphQL server**.
 * Before executing them, we have to **define queries using the `gql` tag** from the `graphql-tag` package.